Mizuno Wave Paradox 2 Review Facts

 These are designed to give runners a ton of lightweight support.
 Mizuno's Wave plate also helps to guide the runner's stride, while that firmer EU4IC material more effectively supports their foot.
 The brand's SmoothRide Engineering has been designed to better support the run completely through the runner's transition from toe to heel, encouraging the wearer to get up on the toes, in a more proper form, allowing a noticeably stronger launch.

-The carbon rubber, in combination with the blown rubber make for a good road shoe
+The carbon rubber, in combination with the blown rubber, makes for a good road shoe

 Originally put out at a bit of a larger price tag, this was a high priced shoe when it was first released.
 Now you can buy this shoe for much less than that online.
-The reason this shoe was priced so high was because of the many durable miles it was designed for.
-It was also designed for those requiring stability features, and as Mizuno put in the time to get a lightweight, fast feeling shoe for this market, even at full price, this is definitely one that seems to be worth it for many runners who pick from this category.
+The reason this shoe was priced so high was due to the many durable miles it was designed for.
+It was also designed for those requiring stability features, and as Mizuno put in the time to get a lightweight, fast-feeling shoe for this market, even at full price, this is definitely one that seems to be worth it for many runners who pick from this category.

 There isn’t a ton of flexibility in this shoe, mostly because of that Wave plate which actually runs the entirety of this model.
 Additionally, there is a little extra midsole material found in this version, which further impacts the flexibility of the shoe.
 The outsole design does allow for a little more forefoot flexibility, with the many grooves that allow more natural movement.

-This is a motion control shoe which is thoughtfully designed and feature packed to give runners the great lightweight responsiveness of a minimal shoe with the support features needed by runners plagued with overpronation and overuse injuries.
+This is a motion control shoe which is thoughtfully designed and feature-packed to give runners the great lightweight responsiveness of a minimal shoe with the support features needed by runners plagued with overpronation and overuse injuries.
 The quick, responsive design encourages a fast stride turnover and supports the stride all the way through.
-Although there is a lot of cushioning and stability features, this shoe also encourages runners to feel comfortable with natural ground feeling.
-The thoughful engineering that has been put into these is especially helpful in correcting and encouraging good running form.
+Although there is a lot of cushioning and stability features, this shoe also encourages runners to feel comfortable with a natural ground feeling.
+The thoughtful engineering that has been put into these is especially helpful in correcting and encouraging good running form.